espadrine/espadrine.github.com/blog/src/a-base32-checksum.md

 ## base32check2

-I chose to also design a 2-character checksum alongside, on the off-chance that the first was not strong enough.
+I chose to also design a 2-character checksum alongside the first, on the off-chance that the first was not strong enough.
+(After all, the single-char checksum needed to make the most of 5 bits, while MOD 97-10’s two check digits had a roomier 6.6 bits to play with.)

 There are 2<sup>2×5</sup> = 1024 possible combinations of two characters of base32.
 Using the same design as above, it required working on 10×10 matrices.
-I chose not to do that for the following
+I chose not to do that for the following reasons:
-reasons:

-- The initialization matrix starts to look scary like the Verhoeff one!
+- The initialization matrix starts to look as scary as Verhoeff’s!
 - There was opportunity for a design without matrices by instead picking a prime cardinal, which would enormously reduce implementation complexity.
 - Using a prime instead of a prime power improves your multi-substitution